TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_3.md

 > - You will be split into groups of 3 or 4;
 > - Make sure your group has a laptop and a phone which can record video;
-> - You need to each deliver your 3 minute session to the others;
+> - Each of you needs to deliver a 3 minute session to the others;
 > - One person delivers the session;
 > - One person records on the phone;
-> - One person notes down comments real-time;
+> - One person takes  notes and comments in real-time;
 > - You then provide feedback to each individual, and give your own comments on your delivery;
 > - You then have time to revise your session, before delivering to the whole group.